ausgerechnet/spheroscope/library/guidelines-v2.md

   + to not want = to want not (there are probably exceptions, e.g. when answering)
   + opposition is a special form of desire
   + we thus annotate opposition as desire *and* opposition
+- Some expressions can be desire or something else, depending on context.
+E.g. support can be meant either in the sense of *being in support* of something -> desire or in the sense of actively supporting someone, for example by financing them -> something else.

 ## change log ##
 - entities are ok to be desired (e.g. "**ENTITY** backs **cameron**")